ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 To read the Responsible Data guide visit: <a href="http://www.ariadne-network.eu/sharing-data-responsibly-conversation-guide-funders/" target="_blank">http://www.ariadne-network.eu/sharing-data-responsibly-conversation-guide-funders/</a>

 The guide follows the grant management cycle, providing information to guide decisions at each stage:
-- Data collecting: managing data in the application, monitoring and reporting phases.
+- **Data collecting**: managing data in the application, monitoring and reporting phases.
-- Storing grantee data: how to provide clear information on which data is collected and why, and how you will store it.
+- **Storing grantee data**: how to provide clear information on which data is collected and why, and how you will store it.
-- Sharing and publishing information: sharing and publishing information in a considered, responsible way.
+- **Sharing and publishing information**: sharing and publishing information in a considered, responsible way.

 ### Notifying grantees about your 360Giving data
-Even if you will not be sharing personally identifying information and so do not need to gather extra consents, you may wish to let your grantees know about your 360Giving publication as a courtesy.
+Even if you will not be sharing personally identifying information and so do not need to gather extra consents, you may wish to let your grantees know about your 360Giving publication, as a courtesy.
 This can also be a good opportunity to solicit any updates from them.

 If your organisation has not shared detailed information about your grants before, your communication can provide reassurance that their personal data will continue to be handled in accordance with your privacy policy, and also provide an opportunity to outline the benefits.

-For example, you could cover the following:
+For example, in your communication with grantees you could cover the following:

 #### What data will be published?
 The data will include the name of the grant recipient organisation, amount, date and a brief description of the purpose of the grant.
 (This section should be updated to reflect the fields included in your data.)